 Term Definition Allegation A statement of claimed fact(s) or assertion, contained in a complaint that needs to be proven or disproven.
 Complainant Person or entity affected by the actions or inaction of the organisation, who makes a complaint to the organisation.
 Complaint An expression of dissatisfaction however made about the conduct, actions or lack of action by a JACS staff member, including the failure by an agency to comply with the Service Charter.
 Complaint handling system The way individual complaints are dealt with by the organisation, including the policy, procedures, practices and technology.
 Complaint coordinator The person or unit responsible for coordinating complaints on behalf of the directorate.
-Directorate Justice and Community Safety Directorate Impartiality Making decisions and providing advice on merit and without bias, favouritism or self-interest, acting fairly by objectively considering all relevant facts and fair criteria and implementing Government policies and programs equitably.
+Impartiality Making decisions and providing advice on merit and without bias, favouritism or self-interest, acting fairly by objectively considering all relevant facts and fair criteria and implementing Government policies and programs equitably.
 Includes implementing the law and government policies and serving the community without bias or favour.
 Ensuring a balanced consideration of all information/evidence is undertaken before a complaint or allegation can be resolved.
 Integrity Demonstrating integrity by being honest; open and transparent in the daily dealings of the organisation, using power responsibly, avoiding any real or apparent conflict of interest and striving to earn and sustain public trust of a high level.
-Misconduct Includes (but is not limited to) failing to meet the obligations set out in Section 9 of the Public Sector Management Act 1994, engaging in conduct that has brought or is likely to bring the Directorate or ACT Public Service into disrepute or making a vexatious or knowingly false allegation against another employee.
+Misconduct Disgraceful or improper conduct in an official capacity; or disgraceful or improper conduct in a private capacity that reflect seriously and adversely on JACS and the public sector as a whole.
+Includes official misconduct.
 Procedural fairness Also known as natural justice.
 A process that ensures that a fair decision is reached by an objective decision maker.
-Decisions affecting the rights of individuals reached only after the individuals have been made aware of the

-Term Definition complaint/allegations made against them, or of decisions which are adverse to their interest and they have had an opportunity to present their claims in relation to the complaint/allegation and the decisions proposed to be taken affecting them.
+Decisions affecting the rights of individuals reached only after the individuals have been made aware of the complaint/allegations made against them, or of decisions which are adverse to their interest and they have had an opportunity to present their claims in relation to the complaint/allegation and the decisions proposed to be taken affecting them.
 Sensitivity Ensuring each matter is considered on its merits, paying due care to individual differences and needs.